Skip to Main Content

 Housing Market

-Record Year for Residential Unit Delivery
+Record Residential Unit Delivery

 Over 4500 new residential units have been delivered since Amazon’s announcement in 2018, including those at Altaire, The Whitmer, The Clark, The Sur, Sage, The Milton, The Grace and Reva, Hazel, Azure, The Zoe, and Valen.
 National Landing is proud to be home to nearly 1,200 existing committed affordable units and anticipates the delivery of additional deeply affordable units at Melwood, Crystal House, and others in the coming years.

-Data update frequency: quarterly Updated: August 2025
+Data update frequency: quarterly Updated: October 2025

 Source: CoStar, 2025.